 Scottish Landfill Tax Rates

-Further information on Scottish Landfill Tax Rates can be found on the Scottish Government website.
+Information on Scottish Landfill Tax Rates can be found on the Revenue Scotland's website.

 Scottish Landfill Tax treatment of waste fines consultation

 Revenue Scotland have updated their guidance on the treatment of waste fines owning to the Scottish Landfill Tax (Qualifying Materials) Order 216 coming into effect on 1 October 2016.
 The consultation on this guidance closed on 29 July 2016 and responses to this will be published on Revenue Scotland's website in mid August 2016.
 This amended guidance will replace the current guidance with effect from 1 October 2016.